 Abstract: The human-readable simplicity with which the CSV format was devised, together with the absence of a standard that strictly defines this format, has allowed the proliferation of several variants in the dialects with which these files are written.
 The latter has meant that the exchange of information between data management systems, or between countries and regions, requires human intervention during the data mining and cleansing process.
 This has led to the development of various computational tools that aim to accurately determine the dialects of CSV files, in order to avoid data loss during data loading by a given system.
-However, current systems have limitations and make assumptions that need to be improved and/or extended.
+However, the dialect detection is a complex problem and current systems have limitations or make assumptions that need to be improved and/or extended.
 This paper proposes a method for determining CSV file dialects through table uniformity, a statistical approach based on table consistency and records dispersion measurement along with the detection of data type over each field.
-The new method has a 100% accuracy over a dataset with 147 sampling CSV files from a benchmark framework.
+The new method has a 100% accuracy on a dataset with 148 CSV files composed of samples coming from a data load testing framework and some others added as verification of the parsing routines.
+In tests on truly messy data, the proposed solution outperforms the state-of-the-art tool by achieving an improvement of about 10% in the accuracy with which dialects are detected.
 Furthermore, the proposed method is accurate enough to determine dialects by reading only ten records, requiring more data to disambiguate those cases where the first records do not contain the necessary information to conclude with a dialect determination.

-Keywords: comma separated values; CSV dialect detection; data mining
+Keywords: Comma Separated Values; CSV dialect detection; data mining